-As you can see, you don’t need to study for Part 2 quite as long as you need to study for Part 3.
-But, you should plan to prepare for Part 2 longer than for Part 1.
+As you can see, the CIA Exam study time for Part 2 is usually shorter than for Part 3.
+But still, you should plan to prepare for Part 2 longer than Part 1.
 I say this because of the nature and quantity of the Part 2 CIA exam content.

-Finally, the depth of knowledge CIA Part 2 requires of you serves as another way to gauge its difficulty.
-The recent IIA CIA exam changes not only increased the number of content areas in Part 2 but also specified the cognitive levels at which this exam part tests candidates.
+Finally, the depth of knowledge CIA Part 2 requires of you is another way to gauge its difficulty.
+The recent IIA CIA exam changes increased the number of content areas in Part 2 and specified the cognitive levels at which this exam part tests candidates.
 The CIA exam assigns 1 of 2 cognitive levels to each exam topic:

-And specifically, Part 2 assess candidates at the Basic level for 14 topics and at the Proficient level for 21 topics.
-So, clearly, you must know the majority of the Part 2 CIA exam content very well.
+And specifically, Part 2 assesses candidates at the Basic level for 14 topics and at the Proficient level for 21 topics.
+So, clearly, you must know most of the Part 2 CIA exam content very well.

 Though the CIA exam is unlike other professional accounting certification exams in many ways, the reasons why people fail the CIA exam and other certification exams are pretty much the same.

-Underestimating the amount of study time needed to pass is one of the most common causes for failing part of the CIA exam.
+Underestimating the amount of study time needed to pass is one of the most common causes of failing part of the CIA exam.

-As mentioned, you can use your internal auditing experience to get up to speed on a good number of CIA exam Part 2 topics.
+As mentioned, you can use your internal auditing experience to get up to speed on several CIA exam Part 2 topics.
 But because the exam covers the entire audit process in-depth, you should still plan on completing a CIA review course to be fully prepared.

-And going through a course means committing hours and days of your time to study, so you must plan accordingly.
-Don’t rush through your review or abbreviate your study plan or you’ll suffer the consequences in the form of a CIA exam failure.
+And going through a course means committing hours and days to study, so you must plan accordingly.
+Don’t rush through your review or abbreviate your study plan; you’ll suffer the consequences of a CIA exam failure.

 Therefore, you must practice active learning during every study session.
 You can’t mentally check out when you read the books or watch the video lectures.
 Instead, you’ve got to keep your mind engaged by highlighting important sections, taking notes, and asking questions of the professors you have access to.
 If you don’t take these steps to progress your learning, you won’t have what it takes to pass the exam.
 What’s more, you’ll have wasted your time.

-And the more CIA exam failures you have, the more money you’ll have wasted as well.
+And the more CIA exam failures you have, the more money you’ll waste as well.
 So, give every study session your undivided attention and maximize your review resources until you’ve mastered every exam topic.

-Sometimes, when it comes to CIA review courses, you really can say, “It’s not me, it’s you.”
-You can make this call if your CIA exam prep truly has let you down.
+Sometimes, when it comes to CIA review courses, you really can say, “It’s not me; it’s you.”
+You can make this call if your CIA exam prep truly has disappointed you.
 But you’ve got to be 100% sure before you pass the buck because investing in another course only to achieve the same unsatisfactory result is a costly mistake.

-If you can honestly answer yes to each of these questions, then you can put your CIA review course on trial for either being low-quality or not fitting your learning style.
+If you can honestly answer yes to these questions, you can put your CIA review course on trial for either being low-quality or not fitting your learning style.
 And in the event that you find your course guilty, you can purchase a supplement or a new course altogether.

-And to avoid ending up with the wrong review course in the first place, you should extensively research your CIA exam prep options by getting my take on the best CIA review courses, sign up for the free trials, and asking a personalized CIA course recommendation if necessary.
+And to avoid ending up with the wrong review course in the first place, you should extensively research your CIA exam prep options by getting my take on the best CIA review courses, signing up for the free trials, and asking for a personalized CIA course recommendation if necessary.

-Learning what CIA exam Part 2 is all about, how difficult it can be, and why people fail gives you a good head start in the process of passing this exam on the first attempt.
-However, you’ve got a little more work to do in the process of being completely ready to pass Part 2.
+Learning what CIA exam Part 2 is all about, how difficult it can be, and why people fail gives you a good head start in passing this exam on the first attempt.
+However, you’ve got a little more work to do in being completely ready to pass Part 2.
 Specifically, you need to incorporate these CIA exam tips into your CIA Part 2 preparation strategy in order to achieve exam success.

-You can’t get the end of your CIA journey without a plan.
+You can’t get to the end of your CIA journey without a plan.
 No matter how much you like to plan out the rest of your life, you’ve got to implement a realistic CIA exam study schedule into your life in order to pass each part.
 But a plan is particularly crucial for Parts 2 and 3 due to the fact that these parts demand more study time overall.
-So, only by mapping out your review agenda for the next few months can you guarantee that you will finish your preparations by your exam day.
+So, by mapping out your review agenda for the next few months, you can guarantee that you will finish your preparations by your exam day.

 How do you construct an effective study plan that you can actually follow?
-The easiest and most efficient way is to use the study planner in your CIA review course.
-If your study materials include an interactive study planner, then you’re all set.
-These tools simply require you to input your exam date and the days you can’t study.
+Using the study planner in your CIA review course is the easiest and most efficient way.
+You’re all set if your study materials include an interactive study planner.
+These tools require you to input your exam date and the days you can’t study.
 They then produce a customized study plan that gets you through all of the exam content in time.

 If your course didn’t come with a study planner, then you need to calculate how many CIA exam study hours you’ll need to get ready to pass one part.
 My recommendations can help you make your estimate.
 After that, you must determine how many study hours you can fit into a typical week of your busy life.
 Doing so may require you to prune some non-essential activities out of your life temporarily.

 Developing the confidence you need to deliver your best performance on exam day is a 2-fold process.
 The first step is to understand the exam content on a deep level.
-The second step is to become familiar with the exam functionality as soon as possible.
+The second step is to become familiar with the exam functionality immediately.

-Experiencing the testing environment in advance helps set you up for CIA exam success by greatly reducing the number of surprises you’ll encounter when you sit for the exam.
-And, the best way to interact with the exam environment prior to your time at Pearson VUE is to study with an exam-emulating online course.
-This kind of prep course recreates the look and feel of the CIA exam as much as possible, even in details such as screen colors and button sizes.
+Experiencing the testing environment in advance helps set you up for CIA exam success by greatly reducing the surprises you’ll encounter when you sit for the exam.
+And the best way to interact with the exam environment prior to your time at Pearson VUE is to study with an exam-emulating online course.
+This type of prep course recreates the look and feel of the CIA exam as much as possible, even in details such as screen colors and button sizes.
 Of course, online courses are also beneficial because you’ll take the entire CIA exam on a computer.

-Working through a lot of practice questions is a great way to use your exam-emulating course, as you’ll be answering at least 100 questions during the CIA exam parts.
-But answering plenty of practice questions is also beneficial for applying what you’re learning from your course.
+Working through many practice questions is a great way to use your exam-emulating course, as you’ll be answering at least 100 questions during the CIA exam parts.
+But answering plenty of practice questions is also beneficial for applying what you learn from your course.

 You need to make sure that you’re successfully soaking up all of the information in the books and video lectures and understanding it correctly.
 Conveniently, answering practice questions enables you to gauge your progress in these areas.

 Furthermore, practice questions also allow you to refine your skills with the different types of MCQs the real CIA exam presents.
-If you don’t see enough practice questions during your study sessions, you’re more likely to be stumped by some of the questions you see on exam day.
+If you don’t see enough practice questions during your study sessions, you’ll likely be stumped by some of the questions you see on exam day.

 You can accomplish each of these goals better by having more practice questions.
-With a large test bank, you access to more questions about each exam topic, instead of just a few.
-You’re also more likely to see questions that look super similar to the ones the exam will serve you.
-And last but not least, a big test bank lets you solidify your stamina for the task of answering 100 MCQs in a row.
+With a large test bank, you can access more questions about each exam topic instead of just a few.
+You’re also more likely to see questions that look similar to the ones the exam will serve you.
+And last but not least, a big test bank lets you solidify your stamina for answering 100 MCQs in a row.

 Another benefit of having a big test bank is the minimized temptation to memorize the practice questions.
-When you use a smaller test bank, you end up seeing the same practice question over and over.
+When you use a smaller test bank, you end up seeing the same practice question repeatedly.
 And when you do, you may incidentally memorize the question and its answer instead of the concept and its application.